 Today we are going to discuss the advance option of Burp Suite pro for web penetration testing; here we had used Bwapp lab which you can install from here and acunetix vulnerable web application which is available online for making web application penetration practices.

 - Burp Clickbandit

 Burp Infiltrator is a tool used to target web applications in order to test them using Burp Scanner.
-Burp Infiltrator is used to target application so that Burp can detect cases where its input can pass unsafe APIs on the server side.
+Burp Infiltrator is used to targeting application so that Burp can detect cases where its input can pass unsafe APIs on the server-side.

 Burp Infiltrator supports applications which are written in:

 - Java, Groovy, Scala, or other JVM languages (JRE versions 1.4 – 1.8)

 - C#, VB, or other .NET languages (.NET versions 2.0 and later)

 First, we need to enable the Burp Infiltrator from the Burp tab in burpsuite where we have to select the Burp Infiltrator option.
 Then we will see a Burp Infiltrator box will appear where you have to select the type of application you want to instrument as you shown in the image